J-PAL’s online courses were developed to make our training materials available to a worldwide audience.

 Travel with our team to India and Kenya to see first-hand how rigorous health research is conducted in the field.
-This nine-week course focuses on the fundamentals of field-based health research with an emphasis on measuring health outcomes in low resource settings.
+This eight-week course focuses on the fundamentals of field-based health research with an emphasis on measuring health outcomes in low resource settings.
 The course showcases real world examples from on-going research studies in India and Kenya, combined with exercises to provide practical insights about study design, measurement of health outcomes and data collection, as well as common challenges and constraints in implementing health surveys in the field.
 Through a series of integrated learning modules, the course covers topics such as:

 - Measuring individual and population health

 Case studies and exercises are drawn from research conducted by J-PAL affiliated professors.